NAT Exceptions/No NAT on MX Security Appliances

 Configuration

-To configure NAT Exceptions, once enabled, navigate to dashboard > Security & SD-WAN > Configure > Addressing and VLANs.
+To configure NAT Exceptions, once enabled, navigate to Security & SD-WAN > Configure > Addressing & VLANs.

 Below are configuration examples and expected behavior.

-Configuration Example I - NAT disabled on Uplink 1
+Configuration Example 1 - NAT disabled on Uplink 1

 Override NAT per VLAN option is only available when VLANs are enabled and NAT Exceptions is disabled on either Uplink.
 As seen in the image above and below.

-All traffic flowing out the MX through uplink 1/WAN 1 will not be NATed (LAN sourced traffic will maintain source IP address).
+All traffic flowing out of the WAN appliance through uplink 1/WAN 1 will not be NATed (LAN sourced traffic will maintain the source IP address).
 While all traffic flowing out via uplink 2/WAN2 will be NATed.

-Configuration Example II - NAT disabled on Uplink 1 and Uplink 2, with VLAN 100 set to override NAT Exceptions
+Configuration Example 2 - NAT disabled on Uplink 1 and Uplink 2, with VLAN 100 set to override NAT Exceptions

 Expected behavior